canada-ca/canada-ca.github.io/_posts/2020-10-21-using-graphics.md

 As you can imagine, creating quality web content quickly is challenging.
 Applying plain language principles so that everyone can understand is essential.

 ### Other challenges in the NWT
 * Many Indigenous languages are passed down orally, and written versions often vary between dialects
+* Access to translators is limited and turn-around times vary
+* 70% of Indigenous adults are below level 3 of the international functional literacy standard in English
-* The websites do not support Inuktitut and Tłįchǫ Unicode fonts
+* The government websites do not support Inuktitut and Tłįchǫ Unicode fonts
 * Some elders and communities have limited access to digital hardware and platforms
-* Access to translators is limited and turn-around time varies

 ## Overcoming language barriers with images